enricodeleo/wpClientAjaxLogin/README.md

 ### Legacy way

-Download this repo as a zip file and extract it to your wp-content/plugins directory.
+[[Download this repo as a zip file ]](https://github.com/enricodeleo/wpClientAjaxLogin/archive/0.1.0.zip)and extract it to your wp-content/plugins directory.